rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-21.md

 And RiB can now accept donations in NEAR at [@rib.near], the account for which was donated to us by
 Peter from the NEAR team.
-RiB also accepts donations in BTC, EHT, and CKB, the addresses for which are [on the website][ribsite].
+RiB also accepts donations in BTC, ETH, and CKB, the addresses for which are [on the website][ribsite].

 [@rib.near]: https://explorer.near.org/accounts/rib.near